 Inspired by the Roadrunner

-Visually RWBY has always been a hot topic and the show has certainly seen its up and downs.
+Visually RWBY has always been a hot topic and the show has certainly seen its ups and downs.
 The same applies to the video game: the areas you visit are pretty neat to look at and are nice representations of familiar locales.
 The characters too look neat and their moves are definitely cool, but everything else is kind of a mess.
-Animations bug out constantly, such as enemies rotating on the spot, positioning problems when doing special moves, and my favorite, the walking cycle looks ridiculous when you run, which is pretty much all the time.
+Animations bug out constantly, such as enemies rotating on the spot or positioning problems when doing special moves.
+The running animation is also very goofy, which is unfortunate because you’ll be running all the time.

 What’s the issue then?
 The sound mixing is terrible and really inconsistent.
 I had times where the music was so loud you couldn’t hear the dialogue, times where the battle was so loud you couldn’t hear the music at all, and times where the sound just messed up entirely.
 The game fortunately has subtitles for such situations, but it was just a tad unprofessional and a bother when you need to play an entire level with music and voices that sound strange due to a bug.

 Each level features a number of hidden collectibles styled after the chess pieces from one of the early episodes of the show.
 Finding these provides you with an immediate 100 experience points, the equivalent of four boxes worth of glowing orbs.
 You can recollect the pieces anytime you play the level with any character.
 It’s fun to do and gets fun reactions from characters, yet I feel it would also have been nice if the game kept track of the pieces you found in each level, so you could work towards finding all of them.
 As it stands they are just some free experience points that you can ignore after hitting level 10.